Danielle Friedman

 Photo by Bellocchio Fotografie

-Born in 1991 in Israel, Friedman started playing the piano at the age of 6 and was exposed to both classical and popular music.
-After studying at the Israeli Conservatory in Tel Aviv (Center for Jazz Studies), receiving a full scholarship led her to The New School for Jazz and Contemporary Music in New York, where she received her Bachelor of Fine Arts degree with honors in 2016.
+After studying at the Israeli Conservatory in Tel Aviv (Center for Jazz Studies), she received a full scholarship to The New School for Jazz and Contemporary Music in New York, where she finished her studies and received her Bachelor of Fine Arts degree with honors in 2016.

 During the pandemic, she founded Zahir with musicians Lisa Hoppe and Lucia Boffo.
 Embracing their multiple belongings and interconnections with each other, they developed tenderly improvised, bold, and humorous original music, rooted in jazz and spinning freely wherever their associations would take them.